What is Entity Framework?

 Database-first development workflow generates the context and entities for the existing database using the EDM wizard integrated into Visual Studio or executing EF commands.

-2. Code First Workflow
+2. Code-First Workflow

 Use this workflow when you don’t have any legacy database for your application.
-In the code-first approach, first, need to write entities (domain classes) and context class and then create the database from these classes using migration commands.
+In the code-first approach, first, need to write entities (domain classes) and context classes and then create the database from these classes using migration commands.

 3. Model First Workflow